Building A Men’s Ministry (That Grows and Sustains)

 Here's something to think about...

-I love men that want to build a men’s ministry in their church.
-The heart and passion is something to celebrate.
-And everyone in your church will notice right away that every other ministry flourishes, however, the engagement of men, across all age groups, is notoriously weak.
+I love it when men want to build a ministry to men in their church.
+The heart and passion is something to celebrate, not something to quench and set aside.
+People within the church notice right away that almost every other ministry flourishes (i.e. children, teens, women, and even the quilting club) however, the engagement of men, across all age groups, is notoriously low.
 And if you don’t believe me, here are the facts.